jrlmx/sourdough/README.md

 ### Creating Custom Starters

-Originally designed to scaffold new TALL Stack applications with Livewire/Flux, Sourdough now supports multiple "starters" (starter-kits) - including completely custom kits.
+Originally designed to scaffold new TALL Stack applications with Livewire/Flux, Sourdough now supports multiple "starters" (starter-kits) - including completely custom ones.
 To create your own, make a new folder (e.g., "my-starter") in the starters directory, create a config.json to define your composer/npm dependencies including any to be removed from the default Laravel Application structure, and add your boilerplate files to a "stubs" directory as if you were adding them to a new project. **Note**: Sourdough will maintain the "stubs" directory structure when copying files to a fresh Laravel project.

 The default "flux" starter will install Livewire, Volt, Folio, Flux and Flux Pro (you'll be prompted for your Flux credentials when you create a new project) and then scaffold an opinionated auth flow using Volt's functional API.
 Keep in mind it's entirely customizable as long as you're willing to compile your own binary.